Mithinga Daimary: Poetry

 Daimary wrote poetry under the pseudonym Megan Kachari and has three collections of it.
 In 2006, the World Book Fair in Frankfurt released an English translation of some of his poems.
 Melodies and Guns (ISBN 9788174765802)) is a collection of his poems published by UBSPD in response to the efforts taken by Jnanpith Awardee Mamoni Raisom Goswami.
-Memsahib Prithibi is the collection of his Assamese poetry now translated into English as "Melodies and Guns" by Pradeep Acharya and Manjeet Baruah.
+Memsaheb Prithivi is the collection of his Assamese poetry now translated into English as "Melodies and Guns" by Pradeep Acharya and Manjeet Baruah.
 The preface of the book is written by Dr Goswami herself.
 He has been writing poetry since even before he joined ULFA in the 1980s.
 "While at the camp, he had a few birds as pets.
 On the night of the crackdown, when everyone was fleeing, he wanted to take them with him.
 On finding them asleep, he waited for them to wake up, but it was too late," said Dr Mamoni Raisom Goswami.